 The river has an amazing character with such diversity that there should always be something for every angler weather it is fishing the plains with small flies or hitch or sight fishing for salmon in the canyon pools.

 The fishing season starts on June 1st with brown trout fishing and at that time it is not unusual for angler to be catching 10-15 browns a day with a fairly good average size.
-Later in June the salmon start making their way up river in small numbers but they can be incredibly big and therefore anglers tend to loose most due to fishing with light trout tackle.
-The focus is mostly on brown trout so there are not many salmon caught in June every year.
+Later in June the salmon start making their way up river in small numbers but since the focus is mostly on dry fly fishing for brown trout there are not many salmon caught in June every year.

 In early July the salmon run picks up and around the middle of July the salmon fishing really gets interesting as the numbers increase dramatically.